Heath Farwell

-Heath Charles Farwell (born December 31, 1981) is an American football coach and former linebacker who is the special teams coordinator for the Jacksonville Jaguars of the National Football League (NFL).
+Heath Charles Farwell (born December 31, 1981) is an American football coach and former linebacker who is the associate head coach and special teams coordinator for the Jacksonville Jaguars of the National Football League (NFL).

 Farwell played college football for the San Diego State Aztecs and was signed by the Minnesota Vikings as an undrafted free agent in 2005.
 He played for 10 seasons in the NFL with the Vikings and Seattle Seahawks and was the special teams captain during his tenure with the Seahawks.
 He has also served as the special teams coordinator for the Buffalo Bills and an assistant coach for the Carolina Panthers and Seattle Seahawks.

 Early life

 Farwell attended Corona High School in Corona, California, and was a letterman in football, baseball, and track&field.
 As a junior, he had 96 tackles and 12 sacks en route to all-league honors.
 He recorded 129 tackles and 10 sacks as a senior, earning first-team all-Mountain View League as well as all-Riverside Press-Enterprise county all-star.
 In 2014, his football number was retired by Corona High School.